everit-org/json-schema/README.md

 }
 ```

-## Draft 4 or draft 6?
+## Draft 4, Draft 6 or Draft 7?

-JSON Schema has currently 3 major releases, Draft 3, Draft 4 and Draft 6.
-This library implements the 2 newer ones, you can have a quick look at the differences [here](https://github.com/json-schema-org/json-schema-spec/wiki/FAQ:-draft-wright-json-schema%5B-validation%5D-01#changes).
+JSON Schema has currently 4 major releases, Draft 3, Draft 4, Draft 6 and Draft 7.
+This library implements the 3 newer ones, you can have a quick look at the differences [here](https://github.com/json-schema-org/json-schema-spec/wiki/FAQ:-draft-wright-json-schema%5B-validation%5D-01#changes) and [here](https://tools.ietf.org/html/draft-handrews-json-schema-validation-00#appendix-B).
 Since the two versions have a number of differences - and draft 6 is not backwards-compatible with draft 4 - it is good to know which version will you use.

 The best way to denote the JSON Schema version you want to use is to include its meta-schema URL in the document root with the `"$schema"` key.
 This is a common notation, facilitated by the library to determine which version should be used.